 Communication in the language of emotions

-When your older siblings get a better understanding of their own and others’ feelings, it is easier for them to cope with not only the challenges of having a younger sibling but also all of the other challenges that may arise in their life.
+When older siblings understand their own and others’ feelings better, it is easier for them to cope with not only the challenges of having a younger sibling but also all of the other challenges that may arise in their life.

 As a result, it is critical to express and pronounce emotions.

-For example, “I understand you’re sad since we didn’t get to go to a film you wanted to see,” or “I realize you’re angry because your toy truck was taken away from you by your brother.”
+For example, “I understand you’re sad since we didn’t get to go to a film you wanted to see,” or “I realize you’re angry because your brother took your toy truck away from you.”